 Harissa has always been a favorite of mine.
-It’s an intense condiment from North Africa (Tunisia specifically) that has endless amounts of variations.
+It’s an intense condiment from North Africa (Tunisia specifically but also Libya, Algeria and Morocco) that has endless amounts of variations.
 While most of the storebought versions I’ve tried are on the hotter side, homemade versions range from mild to spicy.
-I’ve tried storebought paste that I can only use one teaspoon of because if I used more, I wouldn’t be able to taste anything.
+I’ve tried storebought paste but they are often just too spicy for my family.

 Why this recipe?

 That is, essentially, why I made this particular paste.
 I riffed on this recipe from Bon Appetit as a base but scaled it down and thought about my dried chile choices.
 In California, we don’t have access to the exact peppers used in Tunisia.
 Still, luckily, we have a fantastic array of dried peppers thanks to our proximity to Central America and the Southwest United States.

 I try to keep a small number of chiles on hand, usually ancho and chipotle.
 You can make this paste with any chiles, but I recommend knowing the Scoville of what you’re using.
 Knowing the heat level will help you determine what to add and just how hot you might make this paste.
 I do have a version that doesn’t use dried peppers which is nice in a pinch.

 The uses of this paste are far-reaching.
 I like to make dressings, toss cooked beans with it, use it as a condiment, add it to tomato-based soups/stews, and top dips with the paste.
 The myriad of uses is one of the reasons I like to make a slightly milder version- I use it a lot!

 Some recipes call for using sun-dried tomatoes.
 I don’t always have those on hand and found I like the flavor of using tomato paste.
 For the recipes that use tomato paste, it’s not cooked and nor is the garlic for that matter.